kristiantolie/wesel/README.md

-# WebSetup
+# WSL - Web Server Launcher

-WebSetup is a utility script to automate web server configuration in your development machine.
+Wsl is a utility script to launch web server anywhere on developer machine.

 ## Table of Content